Setting Up the Development Environment¶

 Follow the instructions below to install the requirements for the Docker-based environment for your operating system.

-Run the following commands to update the package index and to install Git and make
+Run the following commands to update the package index and to install the necessary development tools:

 sudo apt-get update